MattithyahuData/Python-Sound-Alerts/README.md

-# Timestamp and Sound Alerts in Python3
+# Timestamp and Sound Alerts in Python3: Project Overview

 * View Code:
     * [Sound Alerts in Python (WINDOWS ONLY)](pythonsound_alerts.ipynb)